-In addition, the Corporate Governance Code recommends that a listed company, unless it has nominating and other committees or its independent outside directors constitute a majority of its board of directors, seek the involvement of, and advice from, independent outside directors in relation to the nomination of directors and other management members by means of establishing an independent advisory committee mainly consisting of such independent outside directors.
+In addition, the Corporate Governance Code recommends that a listed company, unless it has nominating and other committees or its independent outside directors constitute a majority of its board of directors, seek the involvement of, and advice from, an independent nominating committee regarding the appointment of its directors or other management members.
+In particular, a listed company on the Prime Market is encouraged to ensure that a majority of such nominating committee's members are independent outside directors and disclose, among other things, the view on the independence regarding the composition of the nominating committee and its authority and roles (after the introduction of new market segmentation at the Tokyo Stock Exchange scheduled for 4 April 2022).